صوت المرأة ثورة

 "The World's First Queens Stay Queening…" While other countries still struggle with 'feminism', Sudanese women stand as pioneers in #science, #politics, the #arts, #activism and more. #Sudan boasts the first female parliamentarian in #Africa and the #MiddleEast (1965), and the first female Minister of Health (1974).
 Sudan also brought the Middle East and North African region its first female #judge, #football referee, cinematographer, #army and #police officers.
 In 1924, Al Azza Mohammed Abdallah, wife of Ali Abdellatif and a national hero, became the first woman to lead a #military demonstration in Sudan's capital of Khartoum.
 One historian estimated the number of demonstrators at 20,000 during that historic procession.
 When a Sudanese woman is referred to as “Azza” in traditional lore, it is commonly perceived as homage to her.
 In the government crackdown of September 2013, women were amongst those demonstrating, subsequently beaten, jailed and killed in their fight for their nation… #WomanOfSudan #WarriorWives #HistoryAndBehavior #QueensFirst #SightAndVision #BlackGirlMagic @africanism #SudanTheGrand #StyleSudan 🇸🇸✨🇸🇩

 They have been fighting, when nobody bothered listening to them as much as when now smartphones and twitter are providing more accessible platforms.
-Interestingly, most of the Sudanese that are updating us about the uprising are female, from Sara Elhassan to Yousra Elbagir to Nesrine Malik.
+Most of the Sudanese that are updating us about the Uprising are women, from Sara Elhassan to Yousra Elbagir to Nesrine Malik.
 It is women reporters that are engaging and educating the rest of us in the diaspora.
-Similarly, it is women artists like Enas Satir that are putting the revolution into pictures to keep everyone encouraged.
+Similarly, it is women artists like Enas Satir that visualising the revolution to keep everyone encouraged.

 View this post on Instagram